 Vangelis, it would later transpire, wrote the music as a tribute to his father who had died some three months before.
 His father had run for Greece himself, so the story took on additional poignancy.
 ‘Chariots’ has been sent up many times over the years, not least by Rowan Atkinson during the opening ceremony for the 2012 Olympic Games in London.

-St Andrews and Chariots of Fire will forever be bond together in some way.
-That iconic opening sequence will always have a place in cinematic history and for golfers making the pilgrimage to The Home of Golf, it only adds a little more flavour to place that could not be more special.
+St Andrews and Chariots of Fire will forever be bound together in some way and that iconic opening sequence will always have a place in cinematic history.
+For golfers making the pilgrimage to The Home of Golf, it only adds a little more magic to place that is already very special indeed.